omp1/Spotify-To-Youtube-Playlist-Converter/README.md

 Download the credentials.json file and replace the one provided with your downloaded one.
 Make sure it is in the same directory as the rest of the files

 ## STEP 4
-Go to the main() method and choose your playlist title and description
+Go to the main() method and choose your playlist title and description.
+Add the spotify playlist you'd like to convert from in the playlist_id.

 Run the program.

 On your first run, the code will create a playlist for you on YouTube and start adding songs to it until you reach your daily API quota.

-You will have to wait until the next day to resume adding songs to the program, **HOWEVER** before you resume, find the playlist ID you would like to resume adding onto on YouTube, and paste it into the 'playlist_id' in the main().

 You will now have a playlist_id.txt and progress.txt file as well.
 Change the number in the progress.txt to the index of the last song that was added.
-You can check this by going to YouTube and seeing how many songs were added already and subtract 1.
+You can check this by going to YouTube and seeing how many songs were added already.

-Then you can just run the program until all your songs are fully transferred.
+Then you can just run the program until all your songs are fully transferred each day as the daily API quota refreshes.